14 Network Security Tools and Techniques to Know

 7. Endpoint security

 Firewalls function much like gates that can be used to secure the borders between your network and the internet.
-Firewalls are used to manage network traffic, allowing authorized traffic through while blocking access to non-authorized traffic.
+They’re used to manage network traffic, allowing authorized traffic through while blocking access to non-authorized traffic.
+Firewalls can also protect against insider threats and attacks from malicious software.

 9. Intrusion prevention systems